 The re-building of the body of NS174 has commenced using new pieces of ash framing and what remains in usable condition from the original body.
 Some original drawings are available and our restorers have also been able to take measurements from London Transport Museum’s NS.
 The chassis and most of the mechanicals have already been completed.
 The reconstruction of the body is a major task, for example, new seats will have to be made from scratch, and further funding will be required for the manufacture of parts and any specialist work needing to be contracted out.
-A fundraising appeal will be launched during 2013.
 Full restoration is likely to take at least another two years after that.

-Upon completion of ‘UMP’, attention will turn to RF19.
+RF19 is now in the workshop and restoration is progressing well.
 The coach will be returned to its original ‘sightseeing’ condition but all parts which were fitted when it was converted to a Green Line coach will be retained.
 The vehicle is in excellent mechanical condition, with new tyres fitted, but needs an interior re-trim and external repaint.
-Completion target date is late 2013.

-Longer-term projects to be started after completion of those above are T357, RLH53 and T448, probably in that order.
-There will remain after that LT1059 and STL2093 – restoration of those is still very much in the future, unless one of our supporters wins the Lottery and donates a considerable sum to the Museum!
+Longer-term projects to be started after completion of those above are T357 and T448, probably in that order.
+LT1059 and STL2093 remain – restoration of those is still very much in the future, unless one of our supporters wins the Lottery and donates a considerable sum to the Museum!

 STL2093 has returned to the museum and is part of the WW2 display while awaiting its turn for restoration